miuirussia/non-nixos-gpu/README.md

 Consequently, programs run using Nix that depend on OpenGL or Vulkan won't work out of the box.

 This package aims to fix this by providing a NixOS-equivalent setup on other distributions.

+## How does it work?

+This package builds a derivation containing OpenGL and Vulkan libraries.
+It then installs a Systemd service on the host OS that runs on boot, symlinking these libraries to `/run/opengl-driver`.
+This is the location where programs from nixpkgs expect to find them.
+Programs from the host OS know nothing about this directory and are unaffected.

 ## How is this different from nixGL?